 These reports call upon Taiwanese companies to retain their best performers and to train and develop talent to handle challenging growth markets.

-Information technology (IT) has been at the core of Taiwan’s economic success, as the country established itself as a major manufacturer of electronics and high technology products.
-The country then turned into an innovation hub later, with the Taiwanese government playing an instrumental role in the transformation.
+Information technology (IT) has been at the core of Taiwan’s economic success, as the region established itself as a major manufacturer of electronics and high technology products.
+The region then turned into an innovation hub later, with the Taiwanese government playing an instrumental role in the transformation.
 The rapid development of these industries leads to a thriving demand for skilled professionals who are able to create value, manage uncertainty and lead change.

 Difficulty with developing careers

 Despite the abundance of growth, there remain key challenges that hinder the development of career paths and the retention of talent.
 In Taiwan, the wages are less than even lower tier cities in Mainland China and there are more promising and varied opportunities in vibrant cities like Hong Kong or Singapore.

 Taiwan appears to have deep reserves of quality talent, but is faltering in keeping them satisfied enough to pursue opportunities in the island-state.
 A survey by Taiwan’s job market 1111.com, indicated that more than 70% of the workforce are keen to work abroad.
 The primary recurring reason for leaving is to seek better pay.